-If you’ve come across an informative post, but you can’t read/watch it right away, you can save it for later.
+If you’ve come across an informative post but can’t read/watch it right away, you can save it for later.
 Once saved, you can see these posts by clicking on “My items” in the left pane of your home screen.

 Want to save a post?
 Click on the three dots (…) on the top right corner of a post.
 Next, then click “Save” and you’re all set.